Podcast Starter Kit: 7 Things You Need in 2023

 In essence, this type of filter helps reduce the number of plosives picked up by the microphone.

-This results in cleaner audio that is easier for listeners to understand.
+You get cleaner audio that is easier for listeners to understand.

 A High-Quality Webcam